winitzki/scall/tutorial/programming_dhall.md

 The functions `inE` and `outE` are defined by: TODO

-To check that the functions `inE R` and `outE R` are inverses of each other (for fixed `P` and `R`), we need to compute the composition of these functions in both directions.
+To check that the functions `inE R` and `outE R` are inverses of each other (for fixed `P` and `R`), we need to show that the composition of these functions in both directions are identity functions.

 The first direction is when we apply `inE` and then `outE`.
 Take an arbitrary `k : ∀(T : Type) → P T → R` and first apply `inE` to it, then `outE`: